-8 Tips to Succeed in an Interim Executive Role
+8 Tips to Succeed in an Independent Executive Role

-Whether you have taken your interim role as a temporary position or are hoping to make it permanent, succeeding in an interim role has a distinct set of challenges.
+Whether you have taken your independent role as a temporary position or are hoping to make it permanent, succeeding in an independent role has a distinct set of challenges.
 And, no matter your background and experience, you should not expect to face the same challenges in every role.

 Below are some tips to guide you toward success.